ShpendKe/ShpendKe/blog/2025-12-08-deploy-multiple-tenants/index.md

 **Key takeaways:**

-1. Convert your app registration to multitenant
+1. Convert your app registration to multi-tenant
 2. Create service principals in each target tenant
 3. Assign appropriate Entra ID and Azure roles to your service principal per tenant
 4. Use the same credentials with different tenant IDs in your pipelines